dvoils/blockflow/README.md

 # BlockFlow

-**BlockFlow** is a cloud-agnostic, open-source project designed to process, store, and visualize real-time blockchain transaction data.
+**BlockFlow** is a cloud-agnostic project designed to process, store, and visualize real-time blockchain transaction data.
 Leveraging Apache Kafka, Apache Spark, TimescaleDB, and Grafana, it demonstrates modern data engineering practices in a cost-effective and portable manner.

 ## Key Features